shashankkatte/picsplash/README.md

 # Picsplash

-A react app using react clas and functional components and state system calling an external API - Unsplash
+A React App that takes a search terms and shows images from Unsplash API.

-## Concepets covered
+## Concepts covered

 1. Class based and functional react components
 2. Event handlers - communicating from parent to child using call backs